Yousif-Al-Khairi/Portfolio/Computer Science/Portfolio Projects/Activity Recommender/README.md

 This is an activity recommender application.

-it is meant to continously ask the user questions about their mood, and what their interests are, and once it does this it should reccommend them different activities to do.
+it is meant to continously ask the user questions about their mood, and what their interests are, and once it does this it should recommend them different activities to do.

 TODO:
 1. use AI (GPT4) to generate a large database of different activities and their associated moods and what kind of person would be interested in them.